jffields/Arctic_Erosion/README.md

  - Summarization of data by year, latitude, stream order and permafrost extent
  - Plotting and statistical analyses

-The inputs used in this script are included in the folder: **Data**.
-These inputs include:
+The inputs used in this script are included in `Input_R_Data.zip` on Zenodo:

  - Raw GEE Exports files in folder **GEE_Exports**
  - Discharge Data in folder **Discharge_Data**